-Note – when you rename your file name at that time don’t change that file extension, otherwise that file you may not longer be able to open the file with that was use to create it.
+Note – when you rename your file name at that time don’t change that file extension, otherwise, that file you may no longer be able to open the file with that was used to create it.

 Step for Show or Hide File Name Extension For, One File

-Step 5.
-To show or Hide file name extension, Select or Deselect “Hide extension”.
+- Step 5.
+To show file name extension, Select or Deselect “Hide extension”.

 Now, your turn gives your replay in the bellow comment box, respect to the Show or Hide File Name Extension on macOS.